Need some IELTS letter writing tips?

-What is IELTS General Writing Task 1
+What is IELTS General Writing Task 1: A Deep Dive into Letter Writing for IELTS

-The task begins with instructions on completing the letter within 20 minutes, followed by 2-3 sentences introducing the situation.
+IELTS General Writing Task 1 begins with instructions on completing the letter within 20 minutes, followed by 2-3 sentences introducing the situation.

 For example…